softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 The third lab will deploy a NodeJS Web Application using Google Cloud Build.

+> Note that unlike in previous labs, we will not destroy the application.
+This is due to a limitation in App Engine.
+The application can be disabled to stop traffic and stop costs incurred by App Engine.
+However, you can delete a service, except for the `default` service.See [here](https://cloud.google.com/appengine/docs/standard/nodejs/an-overview-of-app-engine) for more information on App Engine.

 ## Create Google App Engine Application

 Create the Google App Engine Application that the pipeline will deploy to.